evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-07/readme.md

 $ pulumi config set vnet.subnets.apim-net '10.1.16.0/27'
 $ pulumi config set azure:location northeurope
 ```

+Note, when you `init` new stack with Azure provider, it doesn't ask you for the stack location, therefore we needed to manually add `azure:location` key.

 If you check your `Pulumi.prod.yaml` file, you will find 3 new config items.